Ernanm280/deploying-ad/README.md

 ### Verify in Active Directory

-I went back to the Domain Controller VM `DC-1`, opened **Active Directory Users and Computers**, and verified that (Client-1) appeared in the Computers folder under the domain ** mydomain.com **, confirming it was successfully added to the domain.
+I went back to the Domain Controller VM (DC-1), opened **Active Directory Users and Computers**, and verified that (Client-1) appeared in the Computers folder under the domain (mydomain.com), confirming it was successfully added to the domain.

 <img width="473" height="214" alt="Screenshot 2026-04-11 182637" src="https://github.com/user-attachments/assets/a207a2ea-5ab2-4620-ab2d-0e0965ac7a74" />

 <br>
 <br>

-By separating administrators, employees, and client systems into distinct containers for improved organization and management, I create a new Organizational Unit named `_CLIENTS` and move `Client-1` into it.
+By separating administrators, employees, and client systems into distinct containers for improved organization and management, I created a new Organizational Unit named "_CLIENTS" and moved Client-1 into it.

 <img width="582" height="457" alt="Screenshot 2026-04-11 182738" src="https://github.com/user-attachments/assets/882960f6-8834-4522-8b97-976c7f8a774f" />
 <img width="499" height="191" alt="Screenshot 2026-04-11 182847" src="https://github.com/user-attachments/assets/a18c30de-97af-4ac1-81dd-2b5e8a0ee614" />